DannyuNDos/Sparsest-16-Colours/README.md

 `outputPath`: Path for outputting the result.
 This is `"./Sparsest" ++ show coloursN ++ "Colours.txt"` by default.

 Due to different syntax of outputs of both versions, if you used the old version and want to use its result to the new version, the syntax of the record must be adjusted.
-Namely, the "Minimal Distance: " must be erased, the MD itselt must be squared, and dummy SSDA must be inserted as 0.
-(This issue is to be fixed later.)
+Namely, the "Minimal Distance: " must be erased, the MD itself must be squared, and 14 dummy MDs must be inserted as 0.

-All records must have file name in the following scheme: `Sparsest16Colours_yyyymmdd.txt`.
+All records must have file name in the following scheme: `SparsestNColours_yyyymmdd.txt`.

 This project was originally started for NetHack (a game).
 So if you are finding for 16 colours, when you find a new record and commit it here, please order the colours to vaguely fit the following order: